doktoil-makresh/xymon-plugins/xymon-hardware/README.md

 ===== To Do =====

-v0.6
+v0.7

   * To be independent of /etc/sensors.conf -> we get raw values, and we set right ones from those, and define thresolds in hobbit-hardware.conf file

-  * Support for independant temperatures thresolds for each disk

   * Support for multiples sensors

   * Support for multiples disk controllers chipsets